NLnetLabs/domain/README.md

 please open an issue.
 Given that things are very early and in flux, a PR without an issue first may or may not be a good idea.
-The current code may lag behind the several changes of mind I’ve had in figuring out the best way to do thing.
+The current code may lag behind the several changes of mind I’ve had in figuring out the best way to do things.